Close Menu

 Advertisement

-Other reasons include options ending, company actions like dividends or splits, and trading that makes the account more powerful.
-Since brokers can set internal rules more strict than regulatory minimums, even a seemingly small price drop can prompt a call if the broker’s policy is conservative.
+Since brokers can set internal rules stricter than regulatory minimums, even a small price drop can trigger a margin call if the broker’s policy is conservative.

 Risks Associated with Margin Trading